svilupp/layercode-create-app/README.md

 ```

 This command will:
-1. Scaffold and start a FastAPI server with the default agent
+1. Start a FastAPI server with the default agent
 2. Launch a Cloudflare tunnel and display your public webhook URL
-3. Show you exactly where to paste the URL in your LayerCode dashboard
+3. Show you exactly where to paste the URL in your LayerCode dashboard (if you didn't use `--unsafe-update-webhook`)

-> **Tip:** Use `--unsafe-update-webhook` to skip manual webhook setup (see [Auto-Update Webhook](#auto-update-webhook-quick-testing)).
+> **Tip:** Add `--unsafe-update-webhook` to skip manual webhook setting in Layercode dashboard (see [Auto-Update Webhook](#auto-update-webhook-quick-testing)).

 ### Example Output